 Go to Knowledge hub

-Learn what a 2024-2025 COVID-19 vaccine is, who should get it, and why staying up to date still matters.
+Learn what an updated COVID-19 vaccine is, who should get it, and why staying up to date still matters.

 Medically reviewed by